lauraszyms/Node-React-Blockbuster-Database/README.md

+#UPDATE

+To see my changes please clone the repo then run in terminal:

+$ npm install
+$ yarn start

+Thanks!

 # Welcome to Deep 6 Blockbuster!

 In this coding challenge, we will be asking you to bring Blockbuster back from the dead.
 You will be required to set up a server, create a RESTful API to read fromt / write to the movie "inventory", and render basic UI views.